TopShelfBullard/topshelf_strings/README.md

 # Topshelf Strings

-A reference tool and songwriting aid for the ukulele (soon to add the guitar).
+A reference tool and songwriting aid for the ukulele.